Demosthenes's Funeral Oration: Content of the oration

-In the preamble the orator declares his intention not only to laud the bravery of those who lost their lives at the field of the battle but to mention as well the achievements of their ancestors (2).
+In the preamble the orator declares his intention not only to laud the bravery of those who died at the field of the battle but to mention as well the achievements of their ancestors (2).

 In the beginning of the main part of the speech, he underscores that the Athenians are acknowledged to be true gentlemen (7) and the indigenous children of this land (4).
 He then exposes the mythological history of his city (8-11) and links his speech with the deeds of those dead at the field of the battle (12).
 He praises their virtues and bravery (15).
 He maintained that the Athenians were the first to foresee the growing power of Macedon and demonstrated a sound judgment joined with public spirit (18).
 According to the orator, his countrymen have to thank the valor of these men, along with the folly of their opponents, that Philip did not set foot upon our land (20).
 After all, Demosthenes regards as responsible for the defeat those of the Thebans who were appointed to the command (22), while he believes that the freedom of the whole Greek world was being preserved in the souls of these men (23).
 In the next paragraphs, the orator links the virtue of these men with the form of the Athenian government (25).
 For shame at the thought of subsequent reproaches, they manfully faced the threat arising from our foes and chose a noble death in preference to life and disgrace (26).
 According to the orator, it is impossible for those who commit a shameful act to appease all the citizens (26).
 Demosthenes then mentions in detail the role of the Athenian tribes, which nursed these brave men (27).
 He then points out that the living kinsmen of these dead deserve their sympathy and respect (32).
 Thereby, the children of these men shall be reared in honor and their parents shall enjoy distinction (33).
 The orator declares those dead be now seated beside the gods below, possessing the same rank as the brave men who have preceded them in the islands of the blest (34).

 In the epilogue, Demosthenes asserts that it is a grievous thing for fathers and mothers to be deprived of their children and in their old age to lack the care of those who are nearest and dearest to them, but it is a proud privilege to behold them possessors of deathless honors and a memorial of their valor erected by the State, and deemed deserving of sacrifices and games for all future time (36).
 The orator closes his speech telling that it is painful for children to be orphaned of a father, but it is a beautiful thing to be the heir of a father's fame (37).
 As for Demosthenes himself, it has not been my concern how I might make a long speech, but how I might speak the truth (37).